whiskyechobravo/kerko/docs/getting-started.md

    <https://github.com/whiskyechobravo/kerkoapp/tree/stable/1.0.x>) to an empty
    directory on your computer.

 2. Under the same directory, create a subdirectory named `instance`.
+This is where you will put your configuration files, and where Kerko will save its data.

 3. Copy `sample.secrets.toml` as `.secrets.toml` into the `instance`
    subdirectory.
 Open `instance/.secrets.toml` in a text editor to assign proper